edgepointlearning/edgepointlearning.github.io/collections/_posts/2021-04-07-elearning-localization.md

 ## What we mean: globalization vs. localization

-There is a broad understanding that the world is becoming more connected—more global.
-While we are connected across the world now more than ever, a broad application of concepts is not always the best action when it comes to learning for your employees.
+There is a general understanding that the world is becoming more interdependent—more global.
+While we are connected across the world now more than ever, though, a broad application of concepts is not always the best action when it comes to learning for your employees.
 Instead, when you're designing training materials, choosing between globalization vs. localization depends on what your goals are.

 {% picture blog blog/2021-04-07-elearning-localization01.jpg --alt Globalization, One concept and delivery method to fit many cultures, Localization, Concept and delivery tailored to one specific culture %}